 Actual Sustained Primary Frequency Response, Adjusted (ASPFRAdj)

-RampMW Sustained (MW) – Generation Resources, SOTGs, SOTSGs, and Controllable Load Resources are required to sustain their response to an FME.
+RampMW Sustained (MW) – Generation Resources, ESRs, SOTGs, SOTSGs, and Controllable Load Resources are required to sustain their response to an FME.
 An adjustment available in determining sustained PFR performance (P.U.SPFRResource ) is to account for the direction in which a Resource was moving (increasing or decreasing output) when the FME occurred T=t(0).
 This is the RampMW Sustained adjustment:

 RampMW Sustained = (MWT‐4 – MWT‐60) x 0.821